alexott/databricks-cybersecurity-playground/dlt_modern_stuff/README.md

 databricks configure
 ```

-3. Set workspace URL and configure necessary variables in the `dev` profile of `databricks.yml` file.
+3. Set environment variable `DATABRICKS_CONFIG_PROFILE` to the name of Databricks CLI profile you configured, and configure necessary variables in the `dev` profile of `databricks.yml` file.
 You need to specify the following:

  - `catalog_name` - the name of the default UC Catalog used in configuration.
  - `silver_schema_name` - the name of an existing UC Schema to put processed data of individual log sources.